deuce109/khaos-bot/README.md

 # Khaos Bot

-A Docker based Discord bot that is designed to do nothing by default but allow for users to create their own commands via a plugin system.
+A Docker based Discord bot that is designed to allow for users to create their own commands via a plugin system.

 It is recommended to understand Docker before attempting to set this up.